Comments

 No, "fluffy" is the site's traditional placeholder text when the card name wasn't revealed in English yet and there is no reliable translation available.

-It is hard to evaluate when we don't yet know the full pool of dragons it can offer, but while there are a few really good picks such as Deathwing, Ysera and Kalecgos, you also run the risk of being offered a choice between Faerie Dragon, Brightwing and Twilight Drake.
-Overall, I think a card this expensive and slow has to be more reliable to be worth it.
+It is hard to evaluate when we don't yet know the full pool of dragons it can offer, but while there are a few really good picks such as [card]Deathwing[/card], [card]Ysera[/card] and [card]Kalecgos[/card], you also run the risk of being …

 Since you'd be playing this in a deck that draws a lot of cards, it's not a problem if it's not playable in every matchup: you won't have enough mana to play all your cards anyway.